 “I don’t want her to dress like me, Tala.
 I want her to be herself.
 God, you are such an enabler.”

-“Look, just forget about that,” Tala said, waving a hand to brush the topic aside.
+“Look, just forget about that,” Tala said, waving a hand.
 “Hartley’s gone looking for a recruiter, which means that she’s probably looking for info about a higher Circle.”

 “So Hartley’s father is involved with the Circles.
-God, why am I not even surprised?
-At least now we know why Mum never introduced him.”
+Why am I not even surprised?
+At least now we know why Mom never introduced him.”

-“Ok,” Aiva said, after a moment of drawn out silence.
-“Ok, I’ll help you.”
+“Okay,” Aiva said, after a moment of drawn out silence.
+“Okay, I’ll help you.”

 “My car’s outside,” Tala said, jumping to her feet and heading for the door.